-To explain the critical role of the 2023 Farm Bill programs, InterAction has published the following two resources:
+To explain the critical role of the 2023 Farm Bill programs, InterAction has published the following resources:

 - Farm Bill Programs: Stories of Resilience gives seven specific and grounded examples of how initiatives enabled by Farm Bill programs have worked to build communities’ resilience around the world.